-When a juvenile is taken into custody, officers shall immediately notify the juvenile's parent, guardian, or custodian (Md.
+When a juvenile is taken into custody, officers should immediately notify the juvenile's parent, guardian, or custodian of the custody, the reason for the custody, the juvenile's location, and how to meet with the juvenile.
+Other reasonable attempts to communicate this information should be made if direct contact cannot be immediately made (Md.
 Code CJ § 3-8A-14; Md.
+Code CP § 2-108).
+If the juvenile has been taken into protective custody, the officers should also immediately notify the county department of social services (Md.
 Code CJ § 3-814).
-If the juvenile has been taken into protective custody, the officers shall also immediately notify the county department of social services (Md.
-Code CJ § 3-814).
-If there is reason to believe that the juvenile is a victim of sex trafficking, officers shall notify the appropriate regional navigator (Md.
+If there is reason to believe that the juvenile is a victim of sex or human trafficking, as soon as practicable, officers shall notify the appropriate regional navigator, report to the local department of social services, and release the juvenile to a parent, guardian, or custodian, or to social services, as appropriate (Md.
 Code CJ § 3-8A-14).